You’ve just learned your organization is going through an acquisition. No matter what industry you’re in, an M&A is a stressful experience.

 How comfortable your employees feel after a merger may depend on whether they’re from the acquired company or the acquiring company.

-If they’re from the acquired company, there may not be a significant difference since their leadership will likely stay the same and their original company’s culture will be the dominant force.
+If they’re from the acquiring company, there may not be a significant difference since their leadership will likely stay the same and their original company’s culture will be the dominant force.

 If employees are from the acquired company, their management may have changed and they may undergo corporate culture shock as they adjust to the acquiring company’s ways of doing business.